From: Bartlett, IL

 6. Any crazy show stories?

-7. What’s your take on the current state of metal?
+7. What’s your take on the current state of pop/punk and metal?

-8. What’s the current music scene like there in Wisconsin both locally and state wide?
+8. What’s the current music scene like there in the Illinois both locally and state wide?

 9. What’s your take on legal/illegal music downloading?